rackerlabs/technical-blog/_posts/2014-09-29-adding-devices-to-an-existing-swift-cluster.markdown

 author: Angela Streeter
 published: true
 categories:
-    - Swift
+    - swift
+ bio: |
+Angela Streeter is a cloud technology instructor at Rackspace, where she teaches OpenStack in public and private training sessions.
+Angela and her team spend their time evangelizing OpenStack through training, blogs and contributions.
+Angela graduated from Texas State University with a BS in computer science and a minor in mathematics.
+She has worked as a software developer and prior to the training team was a linux systems administrator at Rackspace for the customer support teams.
+Angela's twitter handle and freenode nick is angelastreeter.
+Angela blogs at http:streetstack.net.
 ---

-<p>If you already have an existing Swift cluster and you would like to add additional storage.
+If you already have an existing Swift cluster and you would like to add additional storage.
 You can use the swift-ring-builder command on the ring builder files from any server that you have the utility installed on.
-Once you update the files, you will need to push them out to all the nodes in your cluster.</p>
+Once you update the files, you will need to push them out to all the nodes in your cluster.

 <h4>My existing demo cluster with four zones.</h4>